Oreoluwa-IVT/IoT-Soil-PH-and-Moisture-Mapping-module-Prototype-/README.md

 ## 🤖 Schematics?

-The schematics are two sheets in total.
-Sheet 1 contains symbols and connections for highspeed USB-C, Atemga328 MCU, 6-pin headers, RGB module, USB to Serial IC, terminal blocks, and 12V to 5V power converter.
+The schematics consist of two sheets.
+Sheet 1 contains symbols and connections for a high-speed USB-C, Atemga328 MCU, 6-pin headers, RGB module, USB to Serial IC, terminal blocks, and 12V to 5V power converter.
 Sheet 2 contains symbols for a LoRa_E5 module, a NINA-W102-00B, and a bidirectional 5V to 3V3 level translator.

 ### Energy Monitoring Schematic Sheet 1
 This images is compressed.
 If you struggle with seeing certain details you can download the schematics in the Project files section below.
 Thanks!!